Highlandvessel12/Countdown/README.md

-This is a small project.
+This is a small project in python.
 Just a countdown code that goes from 100 to 0 in 1 hour.# Countdown